LaRambla20/Repo06_RT1-assignment3/README.md

 ![Assignment_3-2](https://user-images.githubusercontent.com/91536387/151792336-aff06d4e-4d9e-4d73-a6de-0e9cb28bb80f.png)

-## Implementation - GUI node code
+## Implementation - robot_gui node code
 The Python script related to the robot_gui node is composed of a main function and 3 auxiliary functions.
 The first two auxiliary functions refer to the publisher task carried out by the node, respectively with respect to the `/move_base/goal` topic and to the `/move_base/cancel` topic.
 The third one refers instead to the client task related to the custom service `ChangeMod` accomplished by the node.
+It is also important to note that both the publishers and the client are initialized and defined in the global environment so as to be available to all the functions.

 ### Main
 The main function can be described in pseudocode as follows: